 (b) in the case of a licence granted by a subdelegate of the Minister acting under section 225, 2 years.

-219. Licences for community use of certain property
+219. Licences by Minister to enable community use of tangible property

 (1) This section applies if a licence to which section 218 applies (the licence) is granted to give effect to arrangements entered into by the Minister with a local government —